xlfrie/shapez-community-edition/README.md

 ### Release

-> [!CAUTION]
+> [!IMPORTANT]
-> Release steps are currently unchecked and unmaintained and will likely be revised in the future.
+> While there is partial macOS support, it is not tested and adapted yet.
+Therefore, macOS package creation task is not provided.

 -   Run `yarn` in the root folder and in `electron/`.
--   In the root folder, run `yarn gulp build.standalone-steam`.
--   Run `yarn gulp standalone.standalone-steam.prepare`.
--   Run `yarn gulp standalone.standalone-steam.package.$PLATFORM` where `$PLATFORM` is `win64`, `linux64`, or `darwin64` depending on your system.
+-   In the root folder, run `yarn package-$PLATFORM` where `$PLATFORM` is `win32` or `linux` depending on your system.
 -   The build will be found under `build_output/standalone-steam` as `shapez-...-x64`.

 ## Credits